matthew-tfs/mjcb.io/content/blog/00022-certificate-authority-windows-server-2019.md

 All Servers in this guide are using **Windows Server 2019 Standard (Desktop Experience)**, but this should work correctly using Windows Server 2016.
 In this guide, the Active Directory Domain and Forest Functional Levels are set to Windows Server 2016 levels, but this should work for Windows Server 2012 R2 functional levels.

 This guide should work perfectly fine using Hyper-V, VirtualBox or VMware.
-This guide does not assume any Virtualization platform so there should not be any issues using any Virtualization platform.
+This guide does not assume any virtualization platform so there should not be any issues using any virtualization platform.

 For this guide I am using VMware Workstation 15 Pro (15.5.1 build-15018445) on Windows 10 Pro 1909 (Build 18363.657).
 I am using a Lenovo P51 Mobile Workstation (Intel Core i7-7820HQ @ 2.90GHz and 64 GB RAM).